OpenTermsArchive/opentermsarchive.org/CONTRIBUTING.md

 You can do this by editing the `.all-contributorsrc` file or by using the bot with `@all-contributors please add @<already_listed_contributor> for <new_contribution_type>`

+The types of contribution that can be used are listed [here](https://allcontributors.org/docs/en/emoji-key).

 ### How to remove a contributor

 1. Edit the `.all-contributorsrc` file and remove the contributor